Accessibility statement for Southend-on-Sea City Council

 Disproportionate burden

-We’ve assessed the cost of fixing the issues with interactive tools and transactions.
+We've assessed the cost of fixing the following issues.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the supplier contract is up for renewal, likely to be in 2021.

 PDFs and other documents